 With all of these methodseven surgerythere is the chance that the ganglion cyst will return.

 Who Do You Call in Ottawa?

-If you notice a bump on your foot, call the foot experts at Ottawa Foot Practice in Ontario.
+If you notice a bump on your foot, call the foot experts at Ottawa Foot Clinic in Ontario.
 With accurate diagnosis, appropriate treatment, and concerned care, we can relieve your worries about your feet.
 Reach our office on Deakin Street by phone at (613) 595-9700, or request an appointment right on our website.